-8.12 The Green Belt boundary has been drawn closely round the urban settlements in order to direct growth to the most appropriate locations, protect the character and setting of towns and villages and give access to open space within and around the settlements.
+The Green Belt boundary has been drawn closely round the urban settlements in order to direct growth to the most appropriate locations, protect the character and setting of towns and villages and give access to open space within and around the settlements.
 It is not intended to prevent development but to support the Plan's Spatial Strategy of directing new development to the urban area and areas requiring renewal and regeneration.
-As indicated in Chapter 2, there is no strategic requirement to release land for development on the edge of the urban area.
 Beyond the Green Belt lies the Countryside, where the emphasis is on controlling development.

-8.13 The Glasgow and the Clyde Valley Landscape Assessment (GCVLA) provides appropriate planning guidance and is used by local authorities in their LDPs to assist their interpretation of landscape characteristics.
+The Glasgow and the Clyde Valley Landscape Assessment (GCVLA) provides appropriate planning guidance and is used by local authorities in their LDPs to assist their interpretation of landscape characteristics.

-Policy ENV2 - Green Belt and the Countryside
+Policy ENV2 : Green Belt and the Countryside